Harshith-1729/H-Field-Model/README.md

 ## License

 All rights reserved.
-You may view the contents of this repository, but **no copying, redistribution, or modification** is allowed without explicit permission from the author.
+You may view the contents of this repository, but **no copying, redistribution, or modification of any contents** is allowed without explicit permission from the author.